memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 the topic.

-Because we use true firmware images `.bin`'s rather than `elf` files in this post, I had to make two change to the renode configuration:
+Because we use true firmware images `.bin`'s rather than `elf` files in this post, I had to make two change to the Renode configuration:

 1. I used `sysbus LoadBinary $bin 0x8000000` rather than `LoadELF` to load the firmware.